CodeWolfHound/CodeWolfHound/README.md

 enter my dream of being a game developer! 💖💖💖

 # Projects
-Im the team lead in a videogame project with two other artist using the Unity Engine (Programming , Gameplay Design , Audio Design ).
+Im the team lead in a videogame project with two other artist and another programmer using the Unity Engine (Programming , Gameplay Design , Audio Design ).

 The project is called  **`Evanas Tavern`** . ( A 2D potion tavern drinking game with funny interactions ) My experience may be shorter than others but my learning drive is high! , so im constantly exploring new methods in order to make everyones process faster!.